Quebec is Canada's French-speaking province.

 If you are eligible, the authorized Canadian immigration consultants we work with can also use their expertise to help you through each stage of the application process, making sure everything is done correctly, until you are issued your Permanent Resident Visa to Canada!

-Stage One: Selection through the QSWP
+Stage One: Quebec Selection

 If Quebec’s provincial government issues you a Quebec Selection Certificate, this means that they think that your personal profile matches what they are looking for in terms of your education, work experience, language skills, age and other factors.